andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Why do they arise?
 They arise because people do not engage fully with a concept, and typically this is because they ignore the core, fundamental aspects; which are also typically the most simple.
 They forget the simple four lines of the Agile manifesto, or ignore the DevOps goals of breaking down boundaries and building a culture of learning.
 Instead get tied up in the complicated details which seem more "valuable" and where the "expertise" lies.

 We want to use this lens to present a collection of challenges and failure patterns we saw when using DDD on a large scale.
-It's ideal for these purposes (we could argue essential if you want in any way to succeed) but when things get complicated people forget about the core concepts, and that causes problems.
+It's ideal for these purposes (we could argue essential if you want in any way to succeed) but when things get complicated people can easily forget about the core concepts, and that causes problems.

 Hopefully this story will help you avoid falling into that trap.